News & Insights

 Energy transition: Hydrogen in the spotlight at the RNTP

-Retrofitting toward hydrogen, electric or hybrid solutions is becoming an increasingly widespread solution.
-The trend shows no signs of slowing down, with three government decrees published in October 2023 aim to facilitate its development.
+Retrofit—towards hydrogen, electric, or hybrid solutions—was gaining importance.
+The movement showed no signs of slowing down: three governmental decrees were published in October 2023 to facilitate its development.

-It is also worth noting the Solarbus photovoltaic solutions, developed by Europart, have entered the industrialization phase.
-These are photovoltaic solar panels installed on vehicle or depot roofs.
-Keolis’s Danish subsidiary already co-conducted an experiment on this use case in 2022.
+Notably, Solarbus photovoltaic solutions developed by Europart were entering their industrialization phase.
+These involved photovoltaic panels installed on the roofs of vehicles or depots.
+Keolis's Danish subsidiary had co-led an experiment on this use case as early as 2022.

 In Clermont-Ferrand, Keolis is testing a hydrogen-powered bus service.